sorrycc/roadhog/migrate-from-1.x.md

 Then, since the built-in of babel@7,

 * If you are using `babel-polyfill`, use `@babel/polyfill` instead
-* If you have dependency `babel-runtime`, delete it, it's built-in
+* If you have dependency `babel-runtime` and configured `babel-plugin-transform-runtime`, delete it, it's built-in, otherwise it may report `this.setDynamic is not a function` error
 * Since we can't use babel-plugin-add-module-exports together with babel@7, modify all the `require('./file')` to `require('./file').default`
 * If you are using  babel-plugin-dva-hmr, upgrade to 0.4.x,